 #1 Get Involved

-One of the best ways to get involved with the project is to become a member.
-As a member, you’ll be able to attend our General Meetings, have voting rights and be able to help steer the direction of the project.
+The best ways to get involved is becoming a member.
+You’ll be able to attend our General Meetings, have voting rights and help steer the direction of the project.
 Our members are the backbone of our organisation.

 If you’d like to get more deeply involved with the project, we are always looking for members to join and support our sub committees.
-Currently we have subcommittees set up for Fundraising, Marketing, Events and Community Engagement.
+We have subcommittees set up for Fundraising, Marketing, Events and Community Engagement.

 Another great way to support and get involved is to do a school, college or university project.
 Some applicable courses could be sports science, architecture, art, ecology, finance, marketing… the possibilities are endless!